TheNenae/TheChels.github.io/README.md

 <p>Thechels.me was originally intended to be a social network but never really gained enough support or users compared to more traditional sites like twitter and facebook.</p>

-<p>This site aims to support bloggers and writers by providing an opprtunity to post content and links to their own articles on another site</p>
+<p>This site aims to support bloggers and writers by providing an opportunity to post content and links to their own articles on another site</p>

 <p>We don't publish content automatically and everything has to be submitted by the writer guaranteeing fresh news, opinions and thoughts from real fans you might not otherwise be aware of.</p>

 <p>As a writer/blogger this offers a great opportunity to get your site some hits or your content published and read by likeminded fans.</p>
 <p>For the reader, it can be seen as a curation of selected content relevant to you, in a quick and simple website that will work on all devices/browsers.</p>

 <h4 id="art">Article Types</h4>

 <p>There are two types of content suitable for this site.
 Linked articles or blog articles.</p>

-<p><i class="icon-bookmark"></i> Linked articles are short posts linking to your content published elsewhere, We need a brief introduction or excerpt to really sell your article.
+<p><i class="icon-bookmark"></i> Linked articles are short posts linking to your existing content published elsewhere, We need a brief introduction or excerpt to really sell your article and a link to the original post.
 This type of content can be identifed by the bookmark icon at the start of the title.</p>

 <p>Blog articles contain the full work and is hosted on our website.
-These articles can vary in length and come without tables, images or videos - If you have media to share then use the link article type.</p>
+These articles can vary in length and come without tables, images or videos - If you have media to share then use the link article type.
+We will only publish a full article on our site if it is exclusive, duplicate content is bad for the Internet.</p>

 <p>Articles need to be a certain format and you can see examples below.</p>